psunlpgroup/PyrEvalv2/README.md

 - Stanford: The directory where StanfordCoreNLP is placed.

 ### Scripts
-Here is a brief description of the relevant python scripts which can be used for batch execution or calculations of correlations.
+Here is a brief description of the relevant python scripts which can be used for batch execution or to calculate correlations of PyrEval scores with ground truth scores.
+- correlations.py: Based on the inputs, calculates the correlations between the scores of the baselines and the multiple iterations of pipeline runs.
+- pipeline.py: Sample pipeline to execute the PyrEval packages manually.
+This can be used for grid search and running the pipeline with multiple datasets.
 - pyreval.py: The script starts the launcher which can be used to execute the pipeline in stages.
 Using the launher is discussed in the next [section](##how-to-use---launcher-recommended)
-- pipeline.py: Sample pipeline to execute the PyrEval packages manually.
-This can be used for grid search and running the pipeline with multiple datasets.
-- correlations.py: Based on the inputs, calculates the correlations between the scores of the baselines and the multiple iterations of pipeline runs.
-- to_xml.py: Used to convert a human readable Pyramid file (requires correct formatting) into a PyrEval readable Pyramid xml file.
 - pyreval_flask.py: Flask implementation of the pipeline (Not stable)
+- sanity.py: This script will check whether all required directories like Stanford, Scoring, Raw/model, etc. are present and whether the required dependencies are installed.
+Note: If you are getting some error with nltk, then please refer to the Notes section in this README.
+- splitsent.py: Does some cleaning and checking of input files, and splits the file into one sentence per line.
+- stanford.py: Runs the Stanford Core NLP tools [
+- to_xml.py: Used to convert a human readable Pyramid file (requires correct formatting) into a PyrEval readable Pyramid xml file, which has a "pyr" file extension.

 ### Configuration
 The configuration file `parameters.ini` contains all the parameters and paths for the package with a brief description of the parameter options provided below